Updated April 27, 2023

 And if you are the sort that has ticked b), then there is hope for you yet.
 All is not lost.
-Time is a resource that always seems scanty for your type, though it is not always your fault.
-Either you are overburdened with work or are simply not organized well enough.
-Whatever it is, you can most certainly benefit from some well-timed tips on managing time effectively.
+Time is a resource that always seems scanty for your type, though it is sometimes your fault.
+Either you are overburdened with work or are not organized well enough.
+Whatever it is, you can benefit from some well-timed tips on managing time effectively.

-Time is a resource that is usually very much in demand, and consequently, very much scarce.
-Most of us are constantly running against time or trying to fill in as many things as possible in as little time.
+Time is a resource that is usually very much in demand and, consequently, very scarce.
+Most of us constantly run against time or try to quickly fill in as many things as possible.
 Paradoxically, some of us are trying to fill in time, as we have nothing much to do.
 For such people, without meaningful employment, the day seems to stretch on and on.

 Whatever our relationship with this valuable resource is, it is never ideal.
-Have you ever met a person who has said “I am managing my time fine?
+Have you ever met someone who said, “I am managing my time fine?
 Every moment is well utilized.”?
 My guess is no. Even the most successful CEOs and leaders have become flustered trying to manage their time efficiently.

-One of the reasons for time being such an invaluable, much-in-demand resource is that it cannot be replenished.
+Time is such an invaluable, much-in-demand resource because it is not responsible.
 Once gone, it is gone forever.
 No amount of effort or money will bring lost time back.

 Proper time management activities help improve the overall quality of our life, besides giving us better job satisfaction and work performance.
-Our work-life becomes more efficient and we can enjoy our leisure more if we can manage time.
+Our work life becomes more efficient, and we can enjoy leisure more if we manage our time.
 Let us see how we can use this resource optimally in the workplace to boost our productivity and satisfaction.

 1. Not all work that comes to your table is equally important.